blackmann/blackmann.github.io_2022-23/blog/2022-05-22-delegation.md

 ## Eureka

 Earlier last week, I was having a conversation with my partner on a project.
-I had to complete some 3D model.
+I had to complete a 3D model.
 I had started to work on this project many weeks ago but couldn't get back to it.
 I had also promised to be making incremental changes.
 But other stuff were competing for my attention _(and they mostly won)_.

-Now, it was time answer "How far?".
+Now, it was time to answer "How far?".
 I had to be honest.

 During the discussion, it just hit me I could hire someone on Fiverr to do this job.
 I should have thought about that; if only I knew the concept of **delegation**.
-If only, I had it as one of my productivity techniques - we would have progress by now.
+If only I had it as one of my productivity techniques - we would have progress by now.

 ## What it's worth